-We describe the model in the next section and we present the main result in section~\ref{mainres}.
+We describe the model in the next section, and we present the main result in Section~\ref{mainres}.
 The rest of the paper is devoted to the proofs.
 The global strategy is identical to the case of the Moran model.
-The lumping is performed in section~\ref{seclum}.
-In section~\ref{secmono}, we build a coupling and we prove the monotonicity of the occupancy process.
-This allows us to define simple bounding processes in section~\ref{secbounds}.
-Section~\ref{bide} which analyzes the dynamics of the bounding processes is much more complicated than for the Moran model.
-Section~\ref{disc} is slightly simpler than for the Moran model.
-Some results for the mutation dynamics from~\cite{CE} are restated without proof, otherwise the estimates in the neutral case are adapted easily to the case of the Wright--Fisher model, so most of the proofs are omitted.
+The lumping is performed in Section~\ref{seclum}.
+In Section~\ref{secmono}, we build a coupling and we prove the monotonicity of the occupancy process.
+This allows us to define simple bounding processes in Section~\ref{secbounds}.
+Section~\ref{bide}, which analyzes the dynamics of the bounding processes, is much more complicated than for the Moran model.
+Section~\ref{disc} presents the estimates in the neutral region.
+These estimates were derived in \cite{CE} for the Moran model, and they can be easily adapted to the Wright--Fisher model, so most of the proofs are omitted.

-\section{The Wright--Fisher model.}
+\section{The Wright--Fisher model}

-Let $\cal A$ be a finite alphabet and let $\kappa=\card\cal A$ be its cardinality.
-Let $\ell\geq 1 $ be an integer.
-We consider the space ${\cal A}^\ell$ of sequences of length $\ell$ over the alphabet $\cal A$.
+Let $\mathcal A$ be a finite alphabet, and let $\kappa=\operatorname{card}\mathcal A$ be its cardinality.
+Let $\ell\geq1 $ be an integer.
+We consider the space ${\mathcal A}^\ell$ of sequences of length $\ell$ over the alphabet $\mathcal A$.
 Elements of this space represent the chromosome of an haploid individual, or equivalently its genotype.
-In our model, all the genes have the same set of alleles and each letter of the alphabet $\cal A$ is a possible allele.
-Typical examples are ${\cal A}=\{\,A,T,G,C\,\}$ to model standard DNA, or ${\cal A}=\{\,0,1\,\}$ to deal with binary sequences.
-Generic elements of ${\cal A}^\ell$ will be denoted by the letters $u,v,w $.
-A population is an $m$--tuple of elements of ${\cal A}^\ell$.
+In our model, all the genes have the same set of alleles, and each letter of the alphabet $\mathcal A$ is a possible allele.
+Typical examples are ${\mathcal A}=\{ A,T,G,C \}$ to model standard DNA, or ${\mathcal A}=\{ 0,1 \}$ to deal with binary sequences.
+Generic elements of ${\mathcal A}^\ell$ will be denoted by the letters $u,v,w$.
+A population is an $m$-tuple of elements of ${\mathcal A}^\ell$.
 Generic populations will be denoted by the letters $x,y,z $.
 Thus a population $x$ is a vector

 whose components are chromosomes.
-For $i\in\{\,1,\dots,m\,\}$, we denote by
+For $i\in\{ 1,\ldots,m \}$, we denote by

 the letters of the sequence $x(i)$.
 This way a population $x$ can be represented as an array